& Past Highlights

 Using a wide band muon neutrino beam from BNL to

-a 2540 km baseline (with 0.5 megaton water Cherenkov) detector at Homestake gold Mine in
+a 2540 km underground ( 0.5 megaton water Cherenkov) detector at Homestake gold Mine in

-South Dakota was our first study for "very Long Baseline
+South Dakota was one of our first study for "very

 Fig.1 (Top Fig) Variation of

 parameters, e.g. variation of L (Baseline) distance from ν